My name is Alexandra, but most people call me “Alex.” I also respond to “Ali,” “Al,” “Franz,” and “Hey, you with the blue hair.”

 You can learn more about my ghostwriting services here.

-To date, I’ve taught retreats and workshops in 17 cities around the world.
+To date, I’ve taught classes in 18 cities around the world.
 Oh, and also: 1 boat.
-You can see my upcoming retreats, workshops and classes here.
+You can see my upcoming classes, retreats, and other events — like book tour parties — here.

 1. I’m a Sagittarius, an introvert who loves public speaking, and Type 1 on the Enneagram.